camelgod/playnite-setup-guide/README.md

 3. Inside Playnite, Add a game Manually, import the metadata, and on the Action tab, use Vita3K.exe as path and add an argument `-r PCSE0443`

 #### Issues:
-- I can`t find a way to exit using your controller, which makes it unusable for my controller-only setup.
+- I can`t find a way to exit using your controller, which makes it hard to use for my controller-only setup.
+    - This is why I don't use fullscreen arguments, since I rely on mouse emulation (hold Start button) and close it by clicking "X".